 The indenture does not limit the amount of debt that may be issued by us or our subsidiaries, restrict the incurrence of liens, restrict the payment of dividends, restrict the issuance or repurchase of our securities (except with respect to our payment of dividends or the repurchase of our securities, during any extension of the interest payment period for the debentures) or contain financial covenants.
-Other than restrictions described under "Fundamental change permits holders to require us to repurchase debentures" and "Consolidation, merger and sale of assets" below, and except for the provisions set forth under "Conversion rights-Conversion rate adjustments-Adjustment to shares delivered upon conversion in connection with certain fundamental changes," the indenture does not contain any covenants or other provisions designed to afford holders of the debentures protection in the event of a highly leveraged transaction involving us or in the event of a decline in our credit rating as the result of a takeover, recapitalization, highly leveraged transaction or similar restructuring involving us that could adversely affect such holders.
+Other than restrictions described under "Fundamental change permits holders to require us to repurchase debentures" and "Consolidation, merger and sale of assets" below, and except for the provisions set forth under "Conversion rights-Conversion rate adjustments-Adjustment to shares delivered upon conversion in connection with certain fundamental changes," the indenture does not contain any covenants or other provisions designed to afford holders of the debentures protection in the event of a highly leveraged transaction involving us that could adversely affect such holders.